Configurational entropy and stability conditions of fermion and boson stars: Introduction

 In the present work we employ the third method in order to investigate a possible relation between the stability of a relativistic star and the corresponding CE.
 In this case, the questions that arise and must be answered (or at least investigated) are the following: Is there any one-to-one correspondence between the minimum of the CE and the stability point for each realistic EoS?
 Is this rule universal or it depends on the specific character of each EoS?
 Is it possible, even in some special cases, to associate stability with minimization of CE, and if so, which is the underlying reason?
 Obviously, one can appreciate the importance of discovering new ways, beyond the classical ones, to find stability conditions for compact objects.

 In view of the above questions, the main motivation of the present work is to provide an extended examination of the statements of Refs.~\cite{Gleiser-2015a} and \cite{Koliogiannis-2023}.
-In Ref.~\cite{Gleiser-2015a} the authors found that the stability regions of neutron stars (in the framework of the simple Fermi gas model) as well as of self-gravitating configurations of complex scalar field (boson stars) with various self couplings (detailed reviews in Refs.~\cite{Liddle-1992,Liebling-2017,Schunck-2003}), obtained from traditional perturbation methods, correlating the critical points of the CE with an accuracy of a few percent.
+In Ref.~\cite{Gleiser-2015a} the authors found that the stability regions of neutron stars (in the framework of the simple Fermi gas model) as well as of self-gravitating configurations of complex scalar field (boson stars) with various self couplings (detailed reviews in Refs.~\cite{Liddle-1992,Liebling-2017,Schunck-2003}), obtained from traditional perturbation methods, correlate the critical points of the CE with an accuracy of a few percent.
 In Ref.~\cite{Koliogiannis-2023} the authors found that the suggested prediction of the stability by the minimization of the CE, concerning neutron stars and quark stars, does not have, at least quantitatively, universal validity although in several cases it qualitatively predicts the existence of the stability point.
 In this work, we aim to further elucidate this issue by seeking to reconcile these seemingly contradictory findings.
-Specifically, we calculate the configurational entropy of bosonic and fermionic systems, described by interacting Fermi and Boson gases, respectively, that form compact objects stabilized by gravity.
+Specifically, we calculate the configurational entropy of bosonic and fermionic systems, described by interacting Fermi and boson gases, respectively, that form compact objects stabilized by gravity.
 We investigate whether the minimization of configurational entropy coincides with the stability point of the corresponding compact objects.
 Our results indicate a strong correlation between the stability points predicted by configurational entropy and those obtained through traditional methods, with the accuracy of this correlation showing a slight dependence on the interaction strength.

 The paper is organized as follows.
 In Sec.~\ref{sec:hydro_equi} we present the basic formalism of the hydrodynamic equilibrium and the role of analytical solutions while in Sec.~\ref{sec:conf_entr}, we review the definition of the configurational entropy.
-The parametrization of the equations of state is provided in Sec.~\ref{sec:EoS} and in Sec.~\ref{sec:results} the results of the present study are laid out and discussed.
+The parametrization of the equations of state is provided in Sec.~\ref{sec:EoS} and and the results of the present study are laid out and discussed in Sec.~\ref{sec:results}.
 Finally, Sec.~\ref{sec:remarks} contains the concluding remarks.